 10 Top-Rated Tourist Attractions in the Balearic Islands

-One of the prettiest villages in Spain, the UNESCO-listed Dalt Vila is the Old Town of Eivissa that was the original medieval walled city.
-Here, tourists can discover a dreamy Mediterranean scene of charming whitewashed houses cascading down to a vibrant waterfront.
-This quaint little medieval world is perched on a hilltop above the rest of the town.
-Inside the ramparts, the Dalt Vila is a quaint labyrinth of narrow cobblestone streets, winding pedestrian lanes, and grand historic houses.
+Postcard-perfect from every angle, the UNESCO-listed Dalt Vila is the Old Town of Eivissa that was the original medieval walled city.
+Here, tourists can discover a dreamy Mediterranean scene of quaint whitewashed houses cascading down to a vibrant waterfront.
+This little medieval world is enclosed within ancient walls on a hilltop above the rest of the town.
+Inside the ramparts, the Dalt Vila is a labyrinth of narrow cobblestone streets, winding pedestrian lanes, and grand historic houses.

 Soaring above all the other monuments is the Old Town's crowning glory, the Catedral de Nuestra Señora de las Nieves (Cathedral of Our Lady of the Snows).
-The cathedral was built in the 13th and 14th centuries on the site of the Yebisah Mosque dating to the era of Islamic rule.
+The cathedral was built in the 13th and 14th centuries on the site of the Yebisah Mosque, dating to the era of Islamic rule.
 Originally the cathedral was Gothic but was renovated in the 18th century in Baroque style.
 Visitors are impressed by the austere and imposing exterior with its prominent flying buttresses.
-From the terrace on the south side of the cathedral, tourists can take in the magnificent views of the bay.
+From the terrace on the south side of the cathedral, tourists can take in the marvelous views of the bay.

-Accommodation: Where to Stay on Ibiza Island
+Accommodation: Top-Rated Resorts on Ibiza

-2 Palma de Mallorca (Mallorca Island)
+2. Palma de Mallorca (Mallorca Island)

 Accommodation: Where to Stay in Palma de Mallorca

-3 Beautiful Beaches on Formentera Island
+3. Beautiful Beaches on Formentera Island

 Accommodation: Where to Stay on Formentera